jprchlik/faraday_cup_int/docs/index.rst

 Here I will briefly describe the process for reconstructiong the 2D velocity distribution from a sampling of 1D FC velocity observations at different look angles.
 First, you will need to import the modules needed to successfully call the code.
 Most of which are the modules created in this code.

+First, you need to import the modules required to reconstruct the solar wind observations.

 .. code-block:: python

     import make_discrete_vdf as mdv
     import read_fmt_obs as rfo
     import multi_fc_functions as mff
     from scipy import optimize
+    import numpy as np
+    import time

+Next, specify a time period you are interented in reconstructing.
+This time period needs to be in a format recognizable by the pd.to_datetime() function.

 .. code-block:: python